Imagine you’re on a stage, the spotlight focused on you, and in your hands is the most powerful tool: your sales deck.

 - Offer different packages tailored to meet various budget sizes and needs.

-- If discounts are available for long-term commitments or bulk purchases, make sure these are well-highlighted in your sales deck.
+- If discounts are available for long-term commitments or bulk purchases, make sure these are well highlighted in your sales deck.

 - Provide a comparison chart if you have several options so prospects can quickly see the differences between offerings.